Pliers and Cutters

 and some of these were produced with a distinctive "finger grip" handle.

-In the late 1970s a U.S. based manufacturer supplied pipe wrenches marked with a "DM" code.
+In the late 1970s a U.S. based manufacturer supplied heavy-duty pipe wrenches marked with a "DM" code.

-By 1978 Craftsman heavy-duty pipe wrenches were being supplied by a Japanese maker.
+By 1978 Craftsman heavy-duty pipe wrenches were being supplied for the "BF" Japanese import series.

 The above notes suggest that Sears used a number of different suppliers for pipe wrenches,